Greenwich, Connecticut: Transportation

 The town is served by the Metro-North Railroad's New Haven Line (the four stations, from west to east, are Greenwich, Cos Cob, Riverside, and Old Greenwich) and is approximately a 50-minute train ride to Grand Central Terminal in Manhattan on the express train and a 60-minute ride on the local.
 The Amtrak Acela, Northeast Regional, and Vermonter trains stop in the adjacent city of Stamford.

 Interstate 95 goes through the southern end of town, and there are four exits from I-95 in Greenwich, exits 2 through 5.
 The Boston Post Road (also known as East or West Putnam Avenue or simply Route 1) also goes through town, as does the Merritt Parkway, although the Merritt Parkway is a considerable distance from the downtown area.
 Interstate 684 passes through Greenwich, but cannot be entered or exited there, and the nearest interchange is at the Westchester County Airport in New York State.

 Westchester County Airport is the closest commercial airport to Greenwich.
 It takes approximately 15 minutes to drive from the town's center.
-This is followed by LaGuardia Airport in Queens, New York, a 35-minute drive approximately.
-John F. Kennedy International Airport in Queens, New York, is the closest international airport, a one-hour drive approximately.
+This is followed by LaGuardia Airport in Queens, New York, approximately a 35-minute drive.
+John F. Kennedy International Airport in Queens, New York, is the closest international airport, approximately a one-hour drive.
 Newark Liberty International Airport in New Jersey is also easily accessible from Greenwich, taking approximately one hour to drive to.

 According to the DataHaven Community Wellbeing Survey, a statewide program funded by various agencies and philanthropies, 4% of adults in Greenwich are "transportation insecure," meaning that they have had to stay at home during the past year due to a lack of adequate transportation.
 The comparable rate for all adults statewide is 13%.